Best gravel bikes 2026: 9 of the absolute best, extensively ridden and rated

-Gravel bikes are unlike any other category; the term encompasses a vast array of bikes that can be ridden in wildly different ways.
-We have tested everything from fast aerodynamically optimised gravel bikes to rugged steel frame bikes with knobbly mountain bike tyres and suspension.
-That is the beauty of gravel bikes, you can tailor your bike to your bias of on and off-road riding.
-This versatility lends them to much more than just racing or weekend adventures though, they can be fantastic for commuting, bikepacking and touring, cyclocross racing or even just road riding.
+The best gravel bikes are unlike any other category; the term encompasses a vast array of bikes that can be ridden in wildly different ways.
+Here at Cycling Weekly, we have tested everything from fast, aerodynamically optimised gravel bikes to rugged steel frame bikes with knobbly mountain bike tyres and suspension.
+That is the beauty of the best gravel bikes: you can tailor your bike to suit your preference for on and off-road riding.
+This versatility makes them suitable for more than just racing or weekend adventures; they can be fantastic for commuting, bikepacking and touring, cyclocross racing, or even as a winter road bike.

-If you are just entering the world of cycling or gravel riding and the bikes on this page are on the pricey side, why not check out our guide to the best budget gravel bikes?
+Whether you want to ride the King Alfred Way or race the red dirt roads of Kansas, we can recommend a bike for you.
+Our expert reviewers have extensively tested every gravel bike below.
+If you are entering the world of cycling or gravel riding and the bikes on this page seem a little pricey, why not check out our guide to the best budget gravel bikes?

 The Quick List